Court of Appeals Rejects Bid Protest Arguments for FAR 15.6 Unsolicited Proposals

 As a government contractor seeking to file a protest, this case will show how important it is to meet the standing and prejudice requirement.
-Courts usually look to see if the party filing the lawsuit “had a substantial chance of winning the contract,” Digitalis Educ.
+The Federal Circuit Court of Appeals usually looks to see if the party filing the lawsuit “had a substantial chance of winning the contract,” Digitalis Educ.
 Sols., Inc. v.
 United States, 664 F.3d 1384 (Fed.
 Cir.
 2012).

 To satisfy the prejudice requirement, the party must show that “but for the [Government’s] error,” the party “would have had a substantial chance of securing the contract.”
 Id. at 1378 (emphasis added) (citations omitted).
 Prejudice is a factual question that we review for clear error.
 Tinton Falls Lodging Realty, LLC v.
 United States, 800 F.3d 1353, 1357–58 (Fed.
 Cir.
 2015).